-, Counselor Agency/School 1
+TO: , Counselor

+Agency/School

-FROM: D or, C-N Counseling Supervis or
+FROM: Dr , C-N Counseling Supervisor

-RE: Coun seling Field Experience for
+RE: Couns eling Field Experience for

 DATE:

-experience s/he will do discuss spe Enclosed a the C-N Cl indicate you confirm that has been a portion of our Graduate Studies in Co to his/her experience with you during ecific hours, dates, and arrangements.
-The additional copies of this letter for your agreement to this internship.
-It tact the C-N field supervisor, if you have your assistance and willingness to suppression of the courage of this letter for your agreement to this internship. unseling for internship.
-With your a Semester 20 S/he will contou and your administrator to sign an -N Box 71900, Jefferson City, TN 3 approval, tact you to d return to 37760) to
+experience s/he will d discuss spe e portion of our Graduate Studies in Cou o his/her experience with you during ecific hours, dates, and arrangements. approved for progression into the clinical field inseling for internship.
+With your approval, Semester 20 S/he will contact you to and your administrator to sign and return 0

+the C-N Cli inical Field Experience Supervisor (C-N E our agreement to this internship. ,

+tact the C-N field supervisor, if you hav your assistance and willingness to suppo e any questions or concerns.
+Thank you ver rt the training of this intern. У

+Signed Date

 Counselor

+Signed Date

+Administrator

-Signed Administrator Date
+Signed Date

+C-N Supervisor

-Signed C-N Supervisor Date
+Signed Date

-Signed Intern/Practicum Student Date
+Intern/Practicum Student